Dual Relations

 Integral Type: Mediator (SEI / -Si)

 Comforting, caring, compatible, good treatment of a partner.
-Symbiotic relationships, averaging out so much that a state of maximum physical and ethical comfort is achieved.
-You feel relaxed, constantly ethically supported and understood with proper integration.
+Symbiotic relationships, averaging out to a state of maximum physical and ethical comfort.
+You feel relaxed, ethically supported and understood with proper integration.
 Introverted – outside interference worsens these relationships.
 Sensory – shouldn't engage in something abstract or distant unless it's combined with eating, relaxing, etc. Irrational – you can't really agree on anything definitively; you agree on one thing and then end up doing something else instead.
 These relationships are not rationally manageable, so they don't suit work well, as they relax rather than organize or motivate—they're more for rest.

 Symmetrical relationships (horizontal, as equals).